zumasys/docs/site/pos-connect/public-installation/README.md

 scheduler, and the sweeper as separate Windows services that can be seen and controlled from the standard Windows Services control panel.

-## STEP 2- Encrypt Login Credentials.
+## STEP 2- Encrypt Login Credentials

 Then follow these steps to enter and encrypt the database login credentials.